Conservative Prediction via Data-Driven Confidence Minimization: Experiments

 We assess the capability of models fine-tuned with \ours{} to abstain from making incorrect predictions.
 We evaluate on several toy and real-world image classification datasets that exhibit distribution shift.

-\textbf{Datasets.} We evaluate selective classification performance on CIFAR-10 \cite{cifar10} and CIFAR-10-C \cite{hendrycks2019benchmarking}, Waterbirds \cite{sagawa2019distributionally, wah2011caltech}, Camelyon17 \cite{koh2021wilds}, and FMoW \cite{koh2021wilds}.
+\textbf{Datasets.} We evaluate selective classification performance on CIFAR-10 \citep{cifar10} and CIFAR-10-C \citep{hendrycks2019benchmarking}, Waterbirds \citep{sagawa2019distributionally, wah2011caltech}, Camelyon17 \citep{koh2021wilds}, and FMoW \citep{koh2021wilds}.
 These datasets were chosen to evaluate selective classification performance in the presence of diverse distribution shifts: corrupted inputs in CIFAR-10-C, spurious correlations in Waterbirds, and new domains in Camelyon17 and FMoW.

-The specific ID/OOD settings for each dataset are as follows.
-For CIFAR-10, the ID dataset is CIFAR-10 and the OOD dataset is CIFAR-10-C. The ID+OOD dataset is a 50-50 mix of the two datasets.
+The ID/OOD/ID+OOD settings for each dataset are constructed as follows.
+For CIFAR-10, the ID dataset is CIFAR-10, the OOD dataset is CIFAR-10-C, and the ID+OOD dataset is a 50-50 mix of the two datasets.
 For Waterbirds, the ID dataset is the training split and the OOD dataset is a group-balanced validation set; we do not consider an ID+OOD dataset here.
 For Camelyon17, the ID dataset consists of images from the first $3$ hospitals, which are represented in the training data.
 The OOD dataset consists of images from the last $2$ hospitals, which do not appear in the training set.
 The ID+OOD dataset is a mix of all five hospitals.
 For FMoW, the ID dataset consists of images collected from the years $2002 - 2013$, which are represented in the training data.
 The OOD setting tests on images collected between $2016-2018$, and the ID + OOD setting tests on images from $2002 - 2013$ and $2016 - 2018$.

-\textbf{Comparisons.} As points of comparison, we consider $6$ representative prior methods which have been shown to perform well on selective classification benchmarks: MSP~\citep{hendrycks2016baseline}, MaxLogit~\citep{maxlogit}, Binary Classifier~\citep{kamath2020selective}, Fine-Tuning on the labeled ID validation set, Deep Gamblers~\citep{liu2019deep}, and Self-Adaptive Training~\citep{huang2020self}.
-We also evaluate Ensemble~\citep{lakshminarayanan2017simple}, an ensemble of $5$ MSP models as a rough upper bound on performance given more compute.
-All methods use the same labeled ID validation set for hyperparameter tuning and/or calibration.
+\textbf{Comparisons.} We consider $7$ representative prior methods as baselines: MSP~\citep{hendrycks2016baseline}, MaxLogit~\citep{maxlogit}, Binary Classifier~\citep{kamath2020selective}, Fine-Tuning on the labeled ID validation set, Deep Gamblers~\citep{liu2019deep}, and Self-Adaptive Training~\citep{huang2020self}, and an ensemble of $5$ MSP models as a rough upper bound on performance given more compute.
+All methods use the same ID validation set for hyperparameter tuning and/or calibration.